-Before participating in my first local author fair at Topeka and Shawnee County Public Library (TSCPL), I made a bookmark to help promote my poetry collection.
+Before participating in my first local author fair at Topeka and Shawnee County Public Library (TSCPL) in December 2015, I made a bookmark to help promote my poetry collection.
 The front side had a description of the book, and on the back, I made a list of facts about myself.
 It looked like this:

 I’ve never been good at “About Me” pages, probably because I can’t decide where to start, and I wouldn’t be sure where to stop, and I’d leave out things I really wanted to put in.
 For years, when this was a Blogger blog, all I had in my “About Me” section was, “I’m thinking…” So, to the list on the bookmark, go ahead and add “master of indecision,” and perhaps “connoisseur of procrastination.”